acutedeveloper/justit-php-test/README.md

 An error. $multiply is instantiating a new object. run() is a static function.
-To enable the function output a result the public function will have to be converted to a public function.
+To enable the function output a result the public static function should be converted to a public function.
 The called using the ->.
 Code modified below.

 ```php